 In this scenario, intangible assets like patents, trademarks and designs play a greater role in deciding who pivots and who panics.

 Yet while IP increases in value and importance, the C-suite often considers it to be a legal concern.
 A necessary evil.
 An inconvenient cost-base that slows competitiveness.

 Difference in opinion

-Our survey and report Swipe Right: Smart choices in disruptive times revealed other differences between the C-suite and legal that could prove significant in markets affected by new tech.
+Our survey and report Multiplicity: Smart choices in disruptive times revealed other differences between the C-suite and legal that could prove significant in markets affected by new tech.
 The report explores the impact of disruptive technology on IP, download a copy of the report to find out more.